particle-iot/docs/src/content/reference/device-os/firmware.md

 #### data - from c-string - CloudEvent

 Copies data from a c-string (null terminated string) into the event data.

+Typically used with the TEXT content type.
+The data cannot contain a null byte at a location other than the end of a string so this is not suitable for many types of binary data.

 ```cpp
 // PROTOTYPE